AdobeDocs/experience-manager-xml-documentation-learn.en/help/courses/course-3/editor-configuration.md

     ![Download Default](images/lesson-4/download-default.png)

 You can now open and modify the content in a text editor.
-The _XML Documentation for AEM Installation and Configuration_ Guide contains samples of how to remove, customize, or add functions to the UI configuration.
+The _AEM Guides Installation and Configuration_ Guide contains samples of how to remove, customize, or add functions to the UI configuration.

 ## Upload the modified XML Editor UI Configuration